-Many commentators expect Microsoft to announce their own federation capabilities that will connect different Microsoft Teams customers later this year.
+At Microsoft Ignite in March 2021, Teams Connect was announced as Microsoft introduces its own federation capabilities that will connect different Microsoft Teams customers later this year.

 The big challenge with Slack, Cisco, and Microsoft’s approach to federation is that both companies must be using the same app.
 In the fragmented team collaboration space, that’s unlikely.

 Universal channels are the biggest step forward for intercompany collaboration since the invention of email.

 We are now closer than we’ve ever been to connecting every company in the world together on a global network for workplace communications.